MediaComem/comem-archidep/ex/big-browser-deployment.md

 >
 > * Once you have set up the new directories, make sure to update your systemd
 >   unit file to point to the correct directory.
 > * Update the `post-receive` hook.
-Compared to the PHP todolist, there are two
+Compared to the PHP todolist, there are
 >   additional steps which must be performed in the script for the automated
 >   deployment to work correctly:
 >